 (1.37)

-As less than 50 measured values are present, the estimation of the expected value and the standard deviation by these values is not precise, and the description of the confidence interval is performed using the student’s t-distribution.
+As fewer than 50 measured values are present, the estimation of the expected value and the standard deviation by these values is not precise, and the description of the confidence interval is determined using the Student’s t-distribution.

 For the symmetric two-sided confidence interval with a probability of 95 percent and N = 5 measurements, a value of t = 2.78 is read from the table.
-This means that, instead of the ±1.96 standard deviations that are required as the confidence interval to cover a probability of 95 percent of the Gaussian PDF, there is a broader interval of ±2.78 empirical standard deviations around the mean value to cover 95 percent of the measured values.
+This means that, instead of the ±1.96 standard deviations required for the confidence interval to cover a probability of 95 percent of the Gaussian PDF, there is a broader interval of ±2.78 empirical standard deviations around the mean value to cover 95 percent of the measured values.
 The reason for this broader confidence interval is the additional uncertainty due to the estimation.
-With the value of the table, it follows that
+From the values in the table, it follows that

 t=xa-μs/N=2.78